Event Camera Data Pre-training

-\paragraph{Baselines.} We explore three backbones, \ie, ViT-S/16, ViT-B/16, and ResNet50.
-Our method is compared with three group of methods: 1) Training from scratch.
-For this group, we train state-of-the-art methods with random weight initialization; 2) Transfer learning of supervised pre-training methods.
-The initial weights of state-of-the-art methods are obtained in a supervised manner using the ImageNet-1K dataset; 3) Transfer learning of self-supervised pre-training methods.
+\paragraph{Baselines.} Our method is compared with four groups of methods: i) Previous best.
+We compare with state-of-the-art methods for each task; ii) Training from scratch.
+We train state-of-the-art methods with random weight initialization; iii) Transfer learning of supervised pre-training.
+The initial weights of state-of-the-art methods are obtained in a supervised manner using the ImageNet-1K dataset; iv) Transfer learning of self-supervised pre-training.
 The initial weights of state-of-the-art methods are obtained in a self-supervised manner using the ImageNet-1K dataset.

-\paragraph{Transfer learning tasks.} We evaluate our model and state-of-the-art methods on diverse downstream tasks including object recognition, optical flow estimation, semantic segmentation, and so forth.
-We present the performance of object recognition and flow estimation in the main paper.
-For experiments on the remaining downstream tasks, please refer to the supplementary material.